 Turn manual gas valve to CLOSED.
 Wait five [5] minutes to clear out any gas.
 If you then smell gas, STOP!
-Follow"B" in the safety information above on this label.
-If you don't smell gas, go to next step.
+Follow "B" in the safety information above on this label.
+If you don't smell gas, go Turn wall switch to the "OFF" position or thermostat to the to next step.